emmanuelaboah/Machine-Learning-and-Data-Science/README.md

 # Data_Science_Course
-This repo contains documentation and resources about a data science course
+This repo contains documentation and resources about a data science bootcamp